-- Elmsthorpe Neighbourhood Plan: Elmesthorpe Parish Council was initially part of the group progressing the Fosse Villages Neighbourhood Plan but formally withdrew from the Fosse Villages Plan.
-A map defining the extent of the Elmesthorpe Neighbourhood Area is available to download on the Council's website9. - Leicester Forest East Neighbourhood Plan: A referendum on the was held on 30 June 2022.
+- Elmsthorpe Neighbourhood Plan.
+Elmesthorpe Parish Council was initially part of the group progressing the Fosse Villages Neighbourhood Plan but formally withdrew from the Fosse Villages Plan.
+A map defining the extent of the Elmesthorpe Neighbourhood Area is available to download on the Council's website. - A referendum on the Leicester Forest East Neighbourhood Plan was held on 30 June 2022.
 Following a positive referendum result, Blaby District Council voted to 'make' Lecester Forest East Neighbourhood Plan part of Blaby District's Development Plan.
-The made plan is available to view here10.
+The made plan is available to view here.